darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 ## keyboard

+The following keys can be used within the tagging module:

-- Tab key moves forward _attached tags_ view -> entry -> _tag dictionary_ view.
-From entry, selects the first matching tag in _tag dictionary_ view if any.
+- The Tab key can be used to navigate between the _attached tags_ view, the text entry box, and the _tag dictionary_ view.
+Pressing Tab from within the text entry field selects the first matching tag in the _tag dictionary_ view (if any).

-- Down key, from entry is equivalent to Tab key.
+- The Down arrow key is equivalent to the Tab key, when pressed while inside the text entry field.

-- Shift+Tab does the same, backward.
-From entry, selects the first user tag in _attached tags_ view.
+- Shift+Tab does the same as the Tab key but navigates in the opposite direction.
+Pressing Tab from within the text entry field selects the first user tag in the _attached tags_ view (if any).

-- Enter on _attached tags_ view attaches the selected tag if any, keeping focus on the attached tag (as for tag attached with the mouse).
+- The Enter key can be used within the _attached tags_ view to attach the selected tag, keeping focus on the attached tag (similar to when a tag is attached using the mouse).

-- Shift+Enter on _attached tags_ view does the same but gives back the focus on entry.
+- Pressing Shift+Enter from within the _attached tags_ view returns focus to the text entry field.

-- Delete / BackSpace on _attached tags_ view detaches the selected tag.
+- The Delete / BackSpace keys can be used within the _attached tags_ view to detach the selected tag.

 ## navigation